How to Structure Your Thinking in a Case Interview (Fast)

 The fourth mistake is listing nouns instead of drivers.
 Competition, customers, product, and operations are labels.
 Utilization, price, cost per session, retention, capacity, and quality are drivers.
 If a branch cannot move the objective, rewrite it.

 A structure is ready when it passes a simple rubric.
 It ties every branch to the client objective.
-The branches do not overlap.
+The branches do not overlap and leave no obvious gaps (MECE).
 The labels are drivers, not vague topics.
-The tree includes a first-priority branch.
+The tree includes a first-priority branch and a stated hypothesis.
 It can adapt when the interviewer adds information or challenges an assumption.

 This matters because case interviews are designed to reveal how you think under ambiguity.
 MIT CAPD describes case interviews as a way to assess thought process and analytical skills, and Harvard's case-study guidance points candidates toward formulating questions, developing a framework, and giving a concise conclusion with rationale.

-After a Road to Offer rep, debrief the opening separately from the rest of the case.
-Ask whether the objective was clear, whether the clarifying questions changed the structure, whether the issue tree was clean, and whether the first branch made sense.
+After a practice rep, debrief the opening separately from the rest of the case.
+Ask whether the objective was clear, whether the clarifying questions changed the structure, whether the tree was MECE, and whether the first branch and hypothesis made sense.
+Across thousands of Road to Offer structure attempts, the single most common feedback note is overlapping branches, the same MECE failure prep firms warn about, which is why isolating the opening pays off faster than another full mock.
 If the answer is uncertain, do another structure rep before chasing more full mocks.
+For the full prep arc, the case interview prep guide places structure beside math, exhibits, brainstorming, and synthesis.

 Frequently asked questions